knoxa/knoxa.github.io/text/index.md

 ## War Diary

 These ideas are easier to get across in the context of a specific example.
-I'll use the [war-diary](https://knoxa.github.io/war-diary/) corpus, which contains selected transcripts from the war diaries of British units that fought in in the First World War, held in The National Archive (TNA).
+I'll use the [war-diary](https://knoxa.github.io/war-diary/) corpus, which contains selected transcripts from the war diaries, held in The National Archive (TNA), of British units that fought in in the First World War.

 Notes on my experiments with the War Diary corpus are [here](war-diary).